nap2000/docs/admin-surveys.rst

 If you are creating a brand new survey using the XLS Form editor then you can first download a template by clicking on the **Download Template** button.

-When creating a survey you have the option of grouping it with existing surveys.
-Refer to the relevant section in concepts for more details.
+Clicking on the **Create new Form** button will show a dialog where you can select the XLS file and specify a name for your survey.

+The dialog also includes the option of grouping the new survey with an existing surveys.
+Refer to :ref:`survey_groups` for details on what this means.
+Only do this if you want to the new survey to share a common table with an existing survey.
+To add the new survey to a group select the name of the survey you want to group it with from the drop down.

 Replacing Surveys
 -----------------